Diamond Dicing: Experiments

 \section{Experiments}

-We show that \diamondcube s can be computed efficiently, i.e.\ within a few minutes and using less than 2 GiB of memory even for very large data sets.
-Some of the properties of \diamondcube s, including their density (count-based diamonds) and the range of values the carats may take, were reviewed experimentally.
+We show that \diamondcube s can be computed efficiently, i.e.\ within a few minutes on a typical laptop computer, even for very large data sets.
+Some of the properties of \diamondcube s, including their size and the range of values the carats may take, were assessed experimentally.